What Is a 1031 Exchange?

 Types of 1031 Exchanges

-Exchanges are the oldest of these four 1031 exchange methods.
+The Main 4 Types of 1031 Exchanges: Investors can use one of these four common 1031 exchange methods when relinquishing real property for new assets: 1.
+Two-Party Simultaneous Exchange Exchanges are the oldest of these four 1031 exchange methods.
 Two property owners agree to swap deeds and ownership interest of their properties.
 Although this method eliminates the need to find buyers, it usually takes more work for exchangers to find fair-market-value properties with matching debt and equity structures.
-Exchangers may also be seriously liable if the ownership transfer is delayed.
+Exchangers may also be seriously liable if the ownership transfer is delayed.- Delayed Exchange

 - Reverse Exchange